 - Unique Identifiers-PSOS generates only one original capability for each uid.
 Any number of copies can be made of a given capability for which a copy is to be made.
-Therefore, a procedure or task that creates a new capability for which a copy is to be made.
 Therefore, a procedure or task that creates a new capability with some uid knows that the only capabilities that can have that uid must have been copied either directly or indirectly from the original.
 In other words, the creator of a capability with a given uid is able to retain control over the distribution of capabilities with that uid. - Access Rights-The set of access rights in a capability for an object is interpreted by the module responsible for that object to define what operations may be performed by using that capability.
 The interpretation of the access rights is constrained by a monotonicity rule, namely that the presence of a right is always more powerful than its absence.
 The interpretation of the access rights may differ for different objects, but the monotonicity rule must always apply.

 The access rights for a segment capability (as interpreted by the segment manager) indicate whether that capability may be used to write information into the designated segment, to read that information, to call that segment as a procedure, and to delete that segment.
-In PSOS, a dictionary contains entries, each of which is a mapping from a symbolic object name to a capability.
-Each directory is access via a capability for that directory.
+In PSOS, a directory contains entries, each of which is a mapping from a symbolic object name to a capability.
+Each directory is accessed via a capability for that directory.
 For directories, the interpretation of access rights is done by the directory manager.
 The access rights for a directory capability indicate whether that capability may be used to add entries to the designated directory, to remove entries, and to use the capability contained in that entry.